A general multi-scale description of metastable adaptive motion across fitness valleys: Abstract

 \section{Abstract}

-We consider a stochastic individual-based model of adaptive dynamics on a finite trait graph $G=(V,E)$.
-The evolution is driven by a linear birth rate, a density dependent logistic death rate an the possibility of mutations along the (possibly directed) edges in $E$.
+{We consider a stochastic individual-based model of adaptive dynamics on a finite trait graph $G=(V,E)$.
+The evolution is driven by a linear birth rate, a density dependent logistic death rate and the possibility of mutations along the (possibly directed) edges in $E$.
 We study the limit of small mutation rates for a simultaneously diverging population size.
 Closing the gap between \cite{BoCoSm19} and \cite{CoKrSm21} we give a precise description of transitions between evolutionary stable conditions (ESC), where multiple mutations are needed to cross a valley in the fitness landscape.
-The system shows a metastable behaviour on several divergent time scales associated to a degree of stability.
+The system shows a metastable behaviour on several divergent time scales, corresponding to the widths of these fitness valleys.
 We develop the framework of a meta graph that is constituted of ESCs and possible metastable transitions between those.
 This allows for a concise description of the multi-scale jump chain arising from concatenating several jumps.
-Finally, for each of the various time scale, we prove the convergence of the population process to a Markov jump process visiting only ESCs of sufficiently high stability.
+Finally, for each of the various time scale, we prove the convergence of the population process to a Markov jump process visiting only ESCs of sufficiently high stability.}